samluescher/django-media-tree/docs/bundled_plugins.rst

 ..
 Note::
    Of course you can also create your own models and plugins using ``FileNode`` objects.
-Please take a look at :ref:`fields` for more information on how to integrate Media Tree with your own applications.
+Please take a look at :ref:`fields` and :ref:`custom-plugins-howto` for more information on how to integrate Media Tree with your own applications.

 .. automodule:: media_tree.contrib.cms_plugins.media_tree_listing
    :members: